 Oklahoma Film Friendly Community Program

-A division of the Oklahoma Tourism and Recreation Department, the Oklahoma Film + Music Office (OF+MO) first implemented its Oklahoma Film Friendly Community Program in 2010 hosting statewide workshops across all Tourism Countries to educate and assist communities with readying themselves for incoming film and television productions.
+A division of the Oklahoma Department of Commerce, the Oklahoma Film + Music Office (OF+MO) first implemented its Oklahoma Film Friendly Community Program in 2010 hosting statewide workshops across all Oklahoma Countries (designated by the Oklahoma Tourism and Recreation Department) to educate and assist communities with readying themselves for incoming film and television productions.
 These workshops have proven to be successful in providing information on best practices when working with film and television productions as well as identifying Oklahoma communities who are eager to recruit such business to their areas.

 While we’re proud to continue offering our educational workshops throughout the state, our new Oklahoma Film Friendly Community certification program will help communities develop the necessary permits and protocol to address film and television production in their areas.
 It is our goal to establish certified Film Friendly communities in all 77 Oklahoma counties that can assist film and television production companies on a local level, so that everyone who chooses may be represented in this booming industry.
 As such, these certified communities will work with OF+MO and their city leadership to establish a designated film liaison in their areas, as well as infrastructure and permits, which will better serve their areas and the film industry for years to come.